doctrine/orm/docs/en/tutorials/getting-started.rst

 Implementing more Requirements
 ------------------------------

-For starters we need a create user entities:
+For starters we need to create user entities:

 .. code-block:: php